saleor/saleor-docs/docs/advanced/managing-dependencies.md

 ## Pipenv

 To guarantee repeatable installations, all project dependencies are managed using Pipenv.
-Project’s direct dependencies are listed in `Pipfile`.
+The project’s direct dependencies are listed in `Pipfile`.
 Running `pipenv lock` would generate `Pipfile.lock` which has all versions pinned.

 >**Tip**